 What happens if I don’t report my crypto taxes?

-Not only that, more than 10,000 warning letters were sent in 2019 to US taxpayers who had either not correctly reported their gains from cryptocurrency investments, or ignored it completely.
+Not only that but more than 10,000 warning letters were sent in 2019 to US taxpayers who had either incorrectly reported their gains from cryptocurrency investments or ignored them completely.

 It should be clear now that it’s impossible to hide completely from the IRS if you have ever bought or sold cryptocurrency.
 Failing to report your crypto taxes is very risky and can get you in a lot of trouble down the road including penalties or even criminal prosecution if you have been committing tax fraud.